serhii-londar/awesome-telegram/README.md

 # Awesome Telegram

 A curated list of [Telegram](https://telegram.org)-related projects and pages in alphabetical order.

+Telegram is a messaging app with a focus on speed and security, it’s super-fast, simple and free.
+You can use Telegram on all your devices at the same time — your messages sync seamlessly across any number of your phones, tablets or computers.

+## Contents

 - [Awesome Telegram](#awesome-telegram)
   - [API Documentation](#api-documentation)